As a woman in a patriarchy you’ve played a role. All your life, or at least from around age 3.

 If you’d like more personal guidance, I’m here.

-I do know, from personal experience, that working with a properly trained life coach (certified or not) accelerates the process.
+I do know, from personal experience, that working with a properly trained (certified or not) life coach accelerates the process.

 Why me

-I know the struggles women face and can articulate it.
+I know the struggles women face.

-As a woman, I was societally conditioned to shrink.
-Ended up doing my darndest to comply with neurotypical expectations while my brain screamed that something wasn’t adding up.
+Always looking for ways to (make it easier to) comply with expectations while my brain screamed that something wasn’t adding up.

 I see mechanisms beneath symptoms.
 The patterns others swim in but can’t name.
 The architecture of how patriarchy works and keeps everyone — women and men — in a double, even triple, bind.

-In other words: I know what you’re going through.
 I’ve been there.
-Still often am.
-Because the old tapes tend to pipe up.
-Usually, when shit hits the fan or life throws you a boat load of lemons.
+Still am.
+Because as you transform your conditioned beliefs, others rise to the surface.
+Also, old tapes tend to pipe up with monotonous regularity.
+Usually, when shit hits the fan or life throws you that boat load of lemons.

-Fair warning, though
+Fair warning, though:

 I’m not for everyone